anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-05-20-Extreme-Gradient-Boosting-with-XGBoost-Part-2.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h3 id="2.2.2-Linear-base-learners">2.2.2 Linear base learners<a class="anchor-link" href="#2.2.2-Linear-base-learners"> </a></h3><p>Now that you've used trees as base models in XGBoost, let's use the other kind of base model that can be used with XGBoost - a linear learner.
+<h3 id="Linear-base-learners">Linear base learners<a class="anchor-link" href="#Linear-base-learners"> </a></h3><p>Now that you've used trees as base models in XGBoost, let's use the other kind of base model that can be used with XGBoost - a linear learner.
 This model, although not as commonly used in XGBoost, allows you to create a regularized linear regression using XGBoost's powerful learning API.
 However, because it's uncommon, you have to use XGBoost's own non-scikit-learn compatible functions to build the model, such as <code>xgb.train()</code>.</p>
 <p>In order to do this you must create the parameter dictionary that describes the kind of booster you want to use (similarly to how you created the dictionary in Chapter 1 when you used <code>xgb.cv()</code>).
 The key-value pair that defines the booster type (base model) you need is <code>"booster":"gblinear"</code>.</p>
 <p>Once you've created the model, you can use the <code>.train()</code> and <code>.predict()</code> methods of the model just like you've done in the past.</p>